Qlimax

 Qlimax was an annual hardstyle and hard dance event in the Netherlands.
 It was a major attraction held by Q-dance, and considered to be one of the leading hardstyle events, attracting nearly 30,000 people annually.
 It contained some of the most sophisticated production and setup, as well as sound system for any Q-dance event.
 On the 25th of July 2024, Q-Dance announced that Qlimax 2024 would be the very last edition.
+After being held at several venues, the event settled at the GelreDome in Arnhem in 2003.

 History

 During the first few years following Qlimax's debut, the event used to have several editions each year.
 From 2004, it was changed to the third or fourth week of November.
 At first it was held at the Beursgebouw (Eindhoven) and then moved to various other venues such as the SilverDome (Zoetermeer) and Heineken Music Hall (Amsterdam), but eventually settled at the GelreDome in 2003 (Arnhem).

 Artists and event

 Many artists consider being chosen to play at Qlimax as a highlight, since the event was used to showcase the most successful artists in their respective genre.
 The beginning saw the lineup featuring genres ranging from Hardhouse to Techno.
 This was changed to traditionally begin with one Hardtrance act, numerous Hardstyle acts and then finish off with one Hardcore/Gabber act.
 This was changed in 2008 with the removal of the Jumpstyle act and in 2009 with the replacement of the Hardtrance act to one playing early Hardstyle.

 In 2021, the event would have taken place during the day for the first time to adhere to the COVID-19 pandemic precautions and guidelines at that time in the Netherlands.
 A week before the event was due, the event was cancelled and adapted to an online event.

 On the 25th of July 2024, Q-Dance announced that Qlimax 2024 would be the very last edition.
 With this announcement, Q-Dance had ended one of the oldest hardstyle events.

 The sound, light, pyrotechnic and stage setup at Qlimax was substantial.
 Around 350 L'Acoustics speaker boxes were deployed in the arena, with a majority being suspended from the ceiling.
 The conventional part of the lighting setup was controlled from 3 light desks, and the laser show was done by a certified laser show operator.
 Booths for technicians were placed out in the crowd, giving them the overview they needed, as well as the sound coverage needed to ensure everyone was having the most ideal possible sound at all times.